anonymous20212021/anonymous2022/README.md

 ## Evaluation

-To reproduce the results reported in our paper, download the pretrained model file [TaVD.pth](https://taocaption.oss-cn-hangzhou.aliyuncs.com/TaVD_data/TaVD.pth) and place it in the Tao_data folder.
+To reproduce the results reported in our paper, download the pretrained model file [TaVD.pth](https://taocaption.oss-cn-hangzhou.aliyuncs.com/TaVD_data/TaVD.pth) and place it in the TaVD_data folder.

 Run `python test.py`